 Dr. Wesley R. Fugate

-Dr. Fugate is the vice president for student affairs and dean of students at Randolph College in Lynchburg, Va.
-In this role, he oversees multicultural student services, international student services, spiritual life, orientation, commuter student services, leadership, community service, student activities and traditions, residence life, student conduct, health services, counseling services, safety and security, and athletics.
+Prior to his appointment at Wilson, Fugate served as vice president for student affairs and dean of students at Randolph College, Lynchburg, Va.
+In this role, he oversaw multicultural student services, international student services, spiritual life, orientation, commuter student services, leadership, community service, student activities and traditions, residence life, student conduct, health services, counseling services, safety and security, and athletics.

-Fugate has also served Randolph College as vice president and chief of staff, and secretary of the Board of Trustees, serving as strategic adviser to the president while coordinating the work of the Cabinet, managing the operations of the Office of the President and Board of Trustees, and leading the communication, marketing, events, community relations and government relations functions of the college.
+Fugate has also served Randolph College as vice president and chief of staff, secretary of the board of trustees, serving as strategic adviser to the president while coordinating the work of the Cabinet, managing the operations of the Office of the President and the trustees, and leading the communication, marketing, events, community relations and government relations functions of the college.
 In addition, he served as interim vice president for enrollment management, where he oversaw Randolph’s admissions and financial aid efforts.